nbc270/PUI2018_nbc270/HW4_nbc270/CitibikeReview_sz2404.md

 Another item can possibly be conidered is visualizing the average trip duration of different duration group helpful to contrast the distribution.

-In addition to Student's T, Z-test can also be performed.
-The Z-test can compare the mean of female and male groups to all the riders in January (including no gender records).
-ANOVA can also be considered for identifying the difference between the female and male groups trip duration while the each duration group being the dependant variable.
+In addition to the Z-test, ANOVA can also be considered for identifying the difference between the female and male groups trip duration while the each duration group being the dependant variable.

+## Reference:

+For understanding variable types: http://www.indiana.edu/~educy520/sec5982/week_2/variable_types.pdf For determining potential tests: lecture 5, page 8, Steps in Null-Rejection Hypothesis Testing.